ISDuBA/ISDuBA/docs/roles.md

 There may be rare cases where an audit is requested for an older state of the application.
 In this situation we recommend to restore a full backup.
 How to create a backup is outlined within [the security considerations' backup section](./security_considerations#docker/container_setup)

+### editor
+The `editor` role represents the advisory-evaluating user.
+They can set an SSVC.

+### importer
+The `importer` role is responsible for uploading advisories.
+It is expected to be used by tools that require authentification.

+### reviewer
+The `reviewer` role reviews the outcome of the [editor's](#editor) evaluation and can then set the advisory to archived (or delete).

+### source-manager

+The `source-manager` role manages sources, meaning which advisories are downloaded from where.